Jimmy White: 2016–present

 In November 2022, White, aged 60, reached the televised stages of the 2022 UK Championship, becoming the oldest player to reach the last 32 since Eddie Charlton in 1993.
-White lost his match to Ryan Day 26.
-Afterwards, White said of the occasion "That's why I still play snooker, for their support on nights like this...It was magical, mind blowing, I will never forget it."
+He lost his match to Ryan Day 2–6.
+Afterwards, White said of the occasion: "That's why I still play snooker, for their support on nights like this...It was magical, mind blowing, I will never forget it."
 At the 2023 German Masters in February, White became the first player aged over 60 to reach the last 16 of a ranking event since Charlton in 1992.
-White then proceeded to reach the last 16 of the WST Classic in March, beating Judd Trump 42 along the way.
-Despite this upturn in form, White suffered more disappointment in qualifying for the 2023 World Championship, exiting 410 to Martin O'Donnell.
+He then reached the last 16 of the WST Classic in March, beating Judd Trump 4–2 along the way.
+Despite this upturn in form, White suffered more disappointment in qualifying for the 2023 World Championship, exiting 4–10 to Martin O'Donnell.
 His performances over the season earned him a new two-year tour card.
 White won a record fourth World Senior's Championship in May 2023.
-After defeating Drago in the semi-final, he beat Alfie Burden 53 in the final to secure the title.
+After defeating Drago in the semi-final, he beat Alfie Burden 5–3 in the final to secure the title.

-In April 2025, he failed to qualify for the World Championship for the 19th consecutive year after he suffered a 510 loss to Ashley Carty in qualifying.
-White's run to the last 32 of the Northern Ireland Open was his best result of the 202425 season and his ranking subsequently dropped to 93, thus relegating him from the World Snooker Tour.
+In April 2025, White failed to qualify for the World Championship for the 19th consecutive year after he suffered a 5–10 loss to Ashley Carty in qualifying.
+His best result of the 2024–25 season was a run to the last 32 of the Northern Ireland Open.
+His ranking dropped to 93, which meant he was relegated from the World Snooker Tour.
 White was then awarded with an invitational tour card for the next two seasons by the sport's governing body.
+In December 2025, he finished runner-up to Joe Perry at the British Seniors Open after suffering a 5–7 defeat in the final.

+White was defeated by Gao Yang in the first round of the 2026 World Snooker Championship qualifiers.
+White led 5–1, but lost in a deciding frame 9–10.